DJ LeMahieu Player Props: Yankees vs. Orioles

 |Games w/1+ RBI

-- In his last time out -- out of the bullpen on Wednesday -- the right-hander threw 2/3 innings against the Texas Rangers while surrendering hits.
+- In his most recent time out on Sunday, the lefty tossed four innings against the Boston Red Sox, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.